Skip to main content

 Purpose limitation

-Data fiduciaries should limit the use of personal data to the specific purpose for which the user consented to.
-They can however process the personal data without express consent if the data principal volutarily gave the personal data and did not indicate non-consent to its processing.
+Data fiduciaries should limit the use of personal data to the specific purpose for which the user consented.
+They can, however, process the personal data without express consent if the data principal voluntarily gave the personal data and did not indicate non-consent to its processing.

 • Complying with the law and court orders